lapster88/pybriscola/README.md

 # PyPoker

-Run the app locally with `gunicorn -k flask_sockets.worker client_web:app`
+Run the app locally with `gunicorn -k flask_sockets.worker client_web:app`.
+See the [flask sockets docs](https://github.com/heroku-python/flask-sockets) for more info.

 Poker game application built for fun.